In 2018 the Klim Latitude was substantially redesigned. To be reviewed shortly (Jan 2020)

 Jacket supplied by Adventure Spec Price – £525 Sizes tried – L and XL Colour – Black Weight – 2.4kg (XL)

-Klim Latitude is the sort of jacket that’s well suited to travel: lots of pockets, long cut and with state-of-the-art protection against crashing and the weather with your Gore Tex 2-layer Performance Shell laminated** directly to the body and guaranteed for two years.
+Klim Latitude is the sort of do-it-all jacket that’s well suited to travel: lots of pockets, long cut and with state-of-the-art protection against crashing and the weather with your Gore Tex 2-layer Performance Shell laminated** directly to the body and guaranteed for two years.

 When Klims first came out here in the UK I was among many who scoffed at the ‘£1500’ riding suits (jacket and trousers) and didn’t unquestioningly buy into the idea that they were the pinnacle of rider wear.
 As the range of jackets has increased (now over half a dozen) prices seem to have dropped with what I’d consider great value alternatives like the Overland or Traverse.
 The Latitude falls midway between those and the Badlands (old model on special) before you head towards the near £1300 Adventure Rally.